-With respect to ExpressRail (Dockside).
-NS has not commented extensively on this facility, which is privately owned and operated.
+With respect to ExpressRail (Dockside), NS has not commented extensively on this facility, which is privately owned and operated.
 ExpressRail is not now, and is not proposed to be, a facility of Applicants, but service will be provided to the facility post-transaction that is substantially similar to that provided by Conrail today.
 NS understands that the Port Authority has certain plans, independent of this transaction, to reconfigure its ExpressRail facility.
-The elimination of support trackage presently used by Conrail to support ExpressRail was to be incident to the Port Authority's desire to locate a steamship customer's facility at that location.
-While NS would not presume to dictate to the Port Authority on issues of land use on Port Authority property, NS does believe that these matters are more appropriately handled by the parties through discussions outside of the context of this proceeding.
+The elimination of support trackage presently used by Conrail to support facility at that location.
+While NS would not presume to dictate to the Port Authority on issues of land use on Port Authority property.
+NS does believe that these matters are more appropriately handled by the parties through discussions outside of the context of this proceeding.